Radar: SpongeBob SquarePants

 - In "The Smoking Peanut", Sandy's response to SpongeBob running off, exclaiming that he has to go get his hair cut.

 "SpongeBob doesn't have any hair...(pause with a disgusted look)...or does he?"

-In one episode, SpongeBob, while preparing for an opera, pulls out a note with a familiar intro, which he proceeds to read to the audience:
+- In "Squidward's School for Grown Ups", SpongeBob, while preparing for an opera, pulls out a note with a familiar intro, which he proceeds to read to the audience:

-In the Mermaid Man origin episode, Mermaid Man dials a payphone asking "What are you wearing?"
+- In the episode "Mermaidman Begins", Mermaid Man dials a payphone asking "What are you wearing?"